purwar1997/portfolio-project-7/Readme.md

 ## Description

 This project is a product display page for a headphone company.
-It is created using HTML and CSS and is responsive for both mobile and tablet screens.
+It is created using HTML and CSS and is responsive for screens of various sizes.

 ### Learnings from this project :-